-Elderberry plants are truly multi-purpose.
+Elderberry plants (Sambucus canadensis) are truly multi-purpose.
 Growing your own offers many unique benefits.
 You can plant several in a row to create an attractive hedge or screen, or you can use them as wildlife attractants that will bring even more natural beauty to your backyard.
 In spring, an elderberry plant features magnificently scented white flowers and, in summer, it will produce a bounty of dark purple-black berries that you won’t find in many grocery stores.
 The berries from the elderberry plants we offer can be eaten fresh as long as they are fully ripe, although they are commonly used for making delicious wines, jams, sauces, and pies.
 You can also use the flowers for making fritters, pancakes, or tea.
 In addition, you can craft combs, spindles, or pegs from the hard wood and create basketry dyes with the twigs and fruit.